 Topics include static electric and magnetic fields and electron motion therein, DC and AC circuits including linear and nonlinear devices and properties of electromagnetic waves, and geometrical and physical optics.
 (PHYS 2126)

+2190-2490 Special Topics in Physics

+Prerequisite: Varies according to topic.

+Selected topics in lower-level physics according to the needs and interests of the students.

 2401 Physics I (4-4-0)

-Coreguisite: PHYS 2101 and MATH 2401.
+Corequisite: PHYS 2101 and MATH 2401.